-The origins of the MDR lie in 2005, when a manufacturer of silicone breast implants started to use a self-made formula of silicone.
+The origins of the Medical Device Regulation lie in 2005, when a manufacturer of silicone breast implants started to use a self-made formula of silicone.
 This resulted in leaking implants that remained on the market, and a series of incidents that occurred over more than ten years before actions were taken to solve the issue.
 This led the European Union to rethink their legislation, to ensure patient safety in the continent.

 The full responsibility for MDR compliance of products lies with the organizations that manufacture them.